UAF-RCS-Cookbooks/rcs-network_interfaces/README.md

 These operating systems are not currently being tested on but have been confirmed by other users to be working.

 * Windows 2008R2
-  * Works if PowerShell/WMF 4.0 is present, which can be installed via `network_interfaces_v2::powershell_installer` recipe
+  * Works if PowerShell/WMF 4.0 is present, which can be installed via `rcs-network_interfaces::powershell_installer` recipe

 Usage
 =====

-Add `depends 'network_interfaces_v2'` to your cookbook metadata.rb file.
+Add `depends 'rcs-network_interfaces'` to your cookbook metadata.rb file.
 This will give you access to the providers documented below.

 Recipes